uGE70/joomla-gantry5-particles/README.md

-# Gantry 5 particles for Joomla
+# Gantry 5 particles and atoms for Joomla
-Gantry 5 Google Analytics particle for Joomla edited in order to use the latest Google Analytics and Google Ads tracking codes.
+Gantry 5 Google Analytics atom for Joomla extended in order to use the latest Google Analytics and Google Ads tracking codes.
 It only displays the tracking codes if error reporting is set to "none".